sensu-plugins/sensu-plugins-elasticsearch/README.md

 ### Use this plugin with Sensu Go

 To use `handler-es-delete-indices.rb` with Sensu Go, you will need to use the event mapping command line option.
-S `handler-es-delete-indices.rb --help` for details.
+See `handler-es-delete-indices.rb --help` for details.
 Read the [sensu-plugin README](https://github.com/sensu-plugins/sensu-plugin#sensu-go-enablement) for more information about the event mapping functionality.

 ## Testing